-Arguably Kyoto’s most popular temple, Kiyomizu-dera sees loads and loads of tourists each day, and expect even more of them in autumn.
-This huge, sprawling complex is the temple to see for those who are pressed for time and can’t visit too many temples in Kyoto.
+Arguably Kyoto’s most popular temple, Kiyomizu-dera sees loads and loads of tourists each day, and you can expect even more of them in autumn.
+This huge, sprawling complex is the temple to see for those who are pressed for time and can’t visit too many places in Kyoto.
 It’s in central Kyoto, and is covered by several bus routes.
-It has a very impressive view from the balcony in autumn, and if seeing them during the day isn’t enough, then stay until nighttime for their special illumination from November 14-December 6.
+It has a very impressive view from the balcony in autumn, and if seeing the leaves during the day isn’t enough, then stay until night-time for their special illumination from November 11 – December 3.

 Address: 1-294 Kiyomizu, Higashiyama Ward